 For example, you can display the Applications in the inventory and then filter for specific Data Objects.
 This gives you the chance to filter for, e.g., all Applications that are related to a certain type of Data Objects.
 The classification of the Data Objects is solved via a tag.

 Another example is you can filter by all Applications that are used by a specific User Group and are linked to specific Business Capabilities.
-This makes you possible to filter in a triangular way.
+This makes it possible to filter in a triangular way.

 In our example, we easily create a list of Applications that process Data Objects that include Personal Identifiable Information (PII), a use-case that is highly relevant for GDPR-related questions.